 I mean, it’s literally a 10 letter word right?

-During projects there are often good reasons to escalate risks, threats or other potentially high impact items, particularly any of the “triple constraints” of scope, schedule or cost.
+During projects there are often good reasons to escalate risks.
+We should also assess threats or other potentially high impact items.
+Traditionally our focus is on the “triple constraints” of scope, schedule or cost.
 According to Merriam-Webster.com ‘escalate’ means to “to increase in extent, volume, number, amount, intensity, or scope“.
 According to my $.02 for Project Management, to escalate or escalation means to ask for help.
 This is not inherently a bad thing, but many feel it is.

-Perhaps the project team member feels they will be viewed as a failure if they ask or help or the Project Manager will be seen as incompetent.
+With escalation project team member may feel they will be viewed as a failure or as incompetent.
 No, no, no. Leaders, good leaders, want us to escalate potential negative impacts to them as early as possible.
-This is how we as good teammates and process facilitators can keep the project on track, take care of our people and not surprise our leadership.

 #askforhelp #escalation #projectmanagement #scope #cost #schedule #quality #projectmanagers #pmi #pmp #pmbok